inventivegroup/node-microservice-ci-cd/README.md

 * create/update a production ElasticBeanstalk environment
 * deploy a new application version to the production environment

+## Assumptions
+### Docker Image Uploading
+By default this will attempt to upload the docker image to `<account_id>.dkr.ecr.us-east-2.amazonaws.com/node-microservice-ci-cd`.

+To change this, you can change the `buildspec.yml` file's `REPOSITORY_URI` environment variable.

+### Secret Management
+This will use AWS SSM to store the database passwords.
+By default it will look for a `example-ci-cd-db-password-qa` and `example-ci-cd-db-password-prod` parameter for their respective environments.

+To change this, you can change the `environment-qa.input.json` and `environment-prod.input.json` files.

 ## Cleanup

 To delete all AWS resources, remove the CloudFormation stacks in the following order: